RandallYe/Circus-Programs/Tools/ProB/README.md

 This version aims for the experiment of model checking and refinement checking for linked CSP || B programs from Circus.

 # Prerequisites
-## Linux x86
+## Linux x86 or x86_64
-I used Ubuntu 12.04 (32-bit) to build this version and demonstrated the cases
+I used Ubuntu 12.04 (32-bit) to build this version and demonstrated the cases.
+It can also run it on x86_64 but requires some 32-bit libraries under `libs` folder.

-## tcl 8.5
+## tcl 8.5 (32-bit)
 ### Check current version
 Use